 - Set the oven to 200°C / 180°C fan oven / 400°F / gas mark 6.

-- Wash the potatoes and use a fork to prick each one all over.
+- Rinse the potatoes in water and use a fork to prick each one all over.

 - Using your hands, cover each potato in a teaspoon of oil.

 - Place each potato on a foil covered tray and cook for between 1¼ and 1½ hours.When cooked, the skin should be golden brown and crisp, and the potato should give a little when squeezed.
 Alternatively you can place the potatoes on a plate and cook in the microwave for 15 minutes.

 - Cut the chicken into bite-sized pieces and mix with the drained sweetcorn and mayonnaise.

 - Cut the potatoes in half then spoon the chicken and sweetcorn mixture over them and serve.

 Time Saver Tips

 For a handy shortcut, you could try cooking the potatoes in the microwave instead.
 Prick the potatoes with a fork so they don’t burst, cook on full power for 10 minutes, then turn the potatoes over and cook for another 5 minutes.
 If the potatoes are still hard, cook for another minute at a time until soft all the way through.
 The cooking time will depend on your microwave and the number of potatoes you cook at once.